Sure Dividend

 Competitive Advantages & Recession Performance

 Illinois Tool Works has a significant competitive advantage.
 Its wide economic “moat” refers to its ability to keep competition at bay.
-It does this with a massive intellectual property portfolio, which includes more than 17,000 granted and pending patents.
+It achieves this through a massive intellectual property portfolio, which comprises more than 17,000 granted and pending patents.

 At the same time, Illinois Tool Works has a decentralized, entrepreneurial corporate culture.
 This also sets the company apart from the competition.
 Illinois Tool Works empowers its various businesses with significant flexibility to customize their own approaches to serving customers in the best way possible.